 Are there risks with investing in property assets?

 Yes – commercial property may become vulnerable if rental and/or property prices fall.
-With working from home a proven concept post COVID-19, there could be less appetite in the short-term for companies to take on office space.
+With working from home now a proven concept, there could be less appetite in the short-term for companies to take on office space.

 Examples of property funds, bond funds, shares and ETFs: